gregoriusongo/kanggo-fe-test/README.md

 # News App

-A modern Flutter news application that fetches articles from NewsAPI.org, supports pagination, search functionality, and allows users to save their favorite articles locally.

 ## Quick Start

-The app includes **mock data** by default, so you can run it immediately without needing an API key:
+The app includes **mock data** by default, you can run it immediately without needing an API key:

 ```bash
 flutter run
 ```

-This will show sample news articles that demonstrate all the app's features including search, pagination, and favorites.
+This will show sample news articles that demonstrate all the app's features including search, lazy load, and favorites.

 ## Architecture